-Public Utility District No. 1 of Okanogan County was established in 1936 by a public vote, and began operation in 1945 to provide energy services to Okanogan County.
-The District provides energy to more than 20,600 residential, commercial, industrial, and irrigation accounts.
+Public Utility District No. 1 of Okanogan County was established in 1936 by a public vote and began operation in 1945 to provide energy services to Okanogan County.
+The District provides energy to more than 20,800 residential, commercial, industrial, and irrigation accounts.
 The District owns and operates an electrical distribution system incorporating both electrical and telecommunication facilities and equipment.
-Along with the headquarters in Okanogan, the District also has satellite offices in Oroville, Tonasket, Omak, Brewster and Twisp.
+Along with the headquarters in Okanogan, the District also has satellite offices in Oroville, Tonasket, Omak, Brewster, and Twisp.

 An elected, three-member Board of Commissioners governs the District.
-The Board appoints management to oversee the District's daily operations as well as its 90 full- and two part-time employees.
-For fiscal year 2014, the District operated on an annual budget of approximately \$42.8 million.
+The Board appoints management to oversee the District's daily operations as well as its 94 full-time employees.
+For fiscal years 2014 and 2015, the District operated on annual budgets of approximately \$43.1 million and \$44.1 million, respectively.